Pranayama and Yogic Breathing Techniques

 Sit in a comfortable position as explained above.
 Hold your right hand up and curl your index and middle fingers toward your palm to make a sort of figure of “V” with the thumb and little finger.

 Place your thumb next to your right nostril and your ring finger and pinky by your left.
-Keeping your eyes closed to concentrate on breathing in and out of air.
+Keep your eyes closed to concentrate on breathing in and out of air.
 Close the left nostril by pressing it gently with your ring finger and pinky, and inhale through the right nostril.
 The breath should be slow, steady and full.

 Now close the right nostril by pressing gently against it with your thumb, and open your left nostril by relaxing your ring finger and pinky and exhale fully with a slow and steady breath.